 Much of the copper cookware collection there had been made on the premises over the course of four centuries.
 The docent commented that the copper pots and pans, rather than preserved as museum pieces, were still used occasionally for festivals and demonstration, even in films, and were easily maintained much as the oldest among them (~500 years) had been over time.
 “The story about them is still being written,” she allowed.

 The take-away: Copper cookware last forever.
 Pretty much (that and I had to pick up a Cataplana in Lisbon).

 Love, love.
 Win-win.

 You see, we love to cook and we love to eat what we cook.
 We have a small (“one-ass”) Brooklyn kitchen, so cooking usually heats the place up.
-Upon picking up my first pieces I read that copper cookware is very “thermally efficient” (uses much less energy).
-Well, to me using less energy was just bonus points because I already loved how much better I could do all my old tricks.
+Years ago when I bought my first pieces I read that copper cookware is very “thermally efficient” (uses much less energy).
+Well, to me using less energy was just a bonus because I already loved how much better I could do all my old tricks.
 And friends loved the results.
 And I love compliments on my cooking.
 Win-win.

-I thought about that for the rest of the trip as we tucked into lobster on Mount Desert Island, clams and early corn in Calais, Moule Frites in Charlottetown, and blueberries pretty much with everything.
+I thought about Karen’s question for the rest of the trip as we tucked into lobster on Mount Desert Island, clams and early corn in Calais, kelp chips in St. John, Moule Frites in Charlottetown, and blueberries pretty much with everything.
 No restaurant, no cookbook, but something to do with cooking…